Aid and Attendance or Housebound Allowance

 Can I get Aid and Attendance or Housebound benefits?

 You may qualify for Aid and Attendance if you get a VA pension and:

 - You need another person to help you perform daily activities, like bathing, feeding, and dressing, or

 - You have to stay in bed—or spend a large portion of the day in bed—because of illness, or

 - You are a patient in a nursing home due to the loss of mental or physical abilities related to a disability, or

 - Your eyesight is limited (even with glasses or contact lenses you have only 5/200 or less in both eyes; or concentric contraction of the visual field to 5 degrees or less)

-Note: You can’t get A&A benefits and housebound benefits at the same time.
+Note: You can’t get Aid and Attendance benefits and Housebound benefits at the same time.